LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/transform.md

 ## Overview <a name="overview"></a>
 Creating xforms is usually handled by our DCCS.
 Let's go over the basics how USD encodes them to understand what we are working with.

+All shown examples can be found in the [xforms .hip file](https://github.com/LucaScheller/VFX-UsdSurvivalGuide/tree/main/files/dcc/houdini/transforms) in our GitHub repo.

 ### Creating and animating transforms <a name="xformCreate"></a>
 USD evaluates xform attributes on all sub types of the xformable schema.